pickyourtrail_logo

 Dubai World Trade Centre Highlights

-• Iconic Skyscraper: The 39-storey tower remains one of Dubai’s most recognisable landmarks.
+• Iconic Skyscraper: The 39-story tower remains one of Dubai’s most recognizable landmarks.

 • Dubai International Convention & Exhibition Centre: State-of-the-art event venue for global exhibitions.